Hear the Pitch

 Once the job is complete, the system collects feedback from the employer, which goes directly onto the workers’ profiles, helping competent workers get more work and earn higher pay over time.

 - Every month, in Nairobi alone, households and businesses buy close to $80 million worth of products and services from informal sector workers.

 - The informal sector accounts for more than 80 percent of Africa’s labor force.

 - Informal workers operate under a high degree of vulnerability, resulting in small and unpredictable incomes, poor working conditions, and low productivity

-- In the past two years, executed more than 20,000 completed jobs with 80 percent customer retention, an average of 28 jobs completed per customer, and 17 percent month-over-month growth
+- In the past two years, Lynk has connected informal sector workers in Kenya to over 25,500 completed jobs with 80 percent customer retention, an average of 28 jobs completed per customer, and 17 percent month-over-month growth

 - Awards: Global Youth Economic Opportunities Ideathon, Startup Safaris, Save the Children Prize for Breakthrough Innovations for Children